-Children's language use with the experimenter
+Children's Language Use with the Experimenter

-Despite the fact that most of the children were using their less proficient both the two-year-olds and three-year-olds language. used the experimenter's language most of the time: two-year-olds 90.5% and threeyear-olds 85.8%; these percentages are the number of utterances produced by the children in the experimenter's language divided by the total number of utterances the child produced (English-only, French-only, mixed) during the 20-minute sections of the recordings that were transcribed.
-The 4 children, 2 two-year-olds and 2 three-year-olds, who used the experimenter's language 100% of the time, had relatively low MLUs (M=1.95), well below the average for both groups combined (M=2.80), suggesting that appropriate use of the experimenter's language was not highly correlated with linguistic ability (see also Genesee et al., 1996).
+Despite the fact that most of the children were using their less proficient language, both the two-year-olds and three-year-olds used the experimenter's language most of the time: two-year olds 90.5% and three-year olds 85.8%; these percentages are the number of utterances produced by the children in the experimenter's language divided by the total number of utterances the child produced (English-only, French-only, mixed) during the 20 minute sections of the recordings that were transcribed.
+The four children, 2 two-year olds and 2 three-year-olds, who used the experimenter's language 100% of the time, had relatively low MLUs (M = 1.95), well below the average for both groups combined (M = 2.80), suggesting that appropriate use of the experimenter's language was not highly correlated with linguistic ability (see also Genesee et al., 1996).

-Repairs of language breakdowns
+Repairs of Language Breakdowns

-The number of breakdown sequences (Language and Other) per child varied widely, from I to 36, as did the number of responses by each child to their interlocutor's requests for clarification, ranging from I to 97.
-Tests of proportions were carried out to examine the children's relative use of Appropriate Language Change in comparison to the other types of responses following Language and Other breakdowns (see Figure I).
+The number of breakdown sequences (Language and Other) per child varied widely, from 1 to 36, as did the number of responses by each child to their interlocutor's requests for requests for clarification, ranging from 1 to 97.
+Tests of proportions were carried out to examine the children's relative use of Appropriate Language Change in comparison to the other types of responses following Language and Other breakdowns (see Figure 1).
 Separate analyses were done for each age group and the alpha level was adjusted to 0.005 to compensate for the number of pair-wise comparisons.
 These analyses were carried out on the frequency of the children's use of each type of response expressed as a percentage of the total number of responses of all types made by the children during the entire session (Totals: two-year olds: 109; three-year olds: 344).